Kishore-M-Professional/inventoryServiceUI/README.md

 * The <i>@reduxjs/toolkit</i> package wraps around the core redux package, and contains API methods and common dependencies that we think are essential for building a Redux app.
 * Redux Toolkit builds the app in best practices, simplifies most Redux tasks, prevents common mistakes, and makes it easier to write Redux applications. <br/>
 <b>NOTE: </b> @react-redux must be installed with @reduxjs/toolkit.

+How to use React Icons?

+* Run the command to install react-icons <i>npm i react-icons</i>
+* Use the react-icons by directly importing it to the files.
+* Refer the React-Icons link for various icon features.